-Dr. Bradshaw-Whitear can detect genes like BRCA1 and BRCA2 through genetic testing at Ogden Clinic in Utah that indicate potential for ovarian and breast cancer.
+Dr. Bradshaw-Whitear can detect genes like BRCA1 and BRCA2 through genetic testing for patients in Layton, Kaysville, Syracuse, Hooper, Brigham City, Bountiful, or surrounding communities.
+The presence of these genes can indicate potential for ovarian and breast cancer.
 While the exact cause of most cancers is unknown, a small percentage of cases can be traced through family genes.
 Thanks to advancements in scientific research, we now know that there are several genetic markers that are associated with conditions like ovarian cancer, breast cancer, colon cancer, and many more.
 Keep in mind, however, that just because you may carry a gene for a certain disease, it does not necessarily mean that you are guaranteed to have it.

 When it comes to hereditary ovarian or breast syndromes, two genetic markers in particular stand out.
 The BRCA1 and BRCA2 gene mutations have been shown to increase a woman’s risk of both ovarian and breast cancers.
-Ogden Clinic can help you identify these genes and guide you to the proper course of ovarian and breast cancer prevention or treatment thanks to detection expertise from Dr. Amber Bradshaw-Whitear.
+Ogden Clinic can help you patients in Layton, Kaysville, Syracuse, Hooper, Brigham City, Bountiful, or surrounding communities identify these genes and guide them to the proper course of ovarian and breast cancer prevention or treatment.
 Then there is Hereditary Nonpolyposis Colorectal Cancer (HNPCC) Syndrome, which comes from a single gene mutation, and confers a higher risk for a variety of cancers, including colon, ovarian, urinary, stomach, and biliary.

-If you wish to make the most informed healthcare decisions that you can, you should jot down your detailed family health history, and talk to Dr. Amber Bradshaw-Whitear at Ogden Clinic in Utah about genetic testing, BRCA1, BRCA2, and ovarian and breast cancer symptoms.
+If you wish to make the most informed healthcare decisions that you can, you should jot down your detailed family health history, and talk to Dr. Amber Bradshaw-Whitear at Ogden Clinic in Utah about genetic testing, BRCA1, BRCA2, and ovarian and breast cancer symptoms, available for patients in Layton, Kaysville, Syracuse, Hooper, Brigham City, Bountiful, and surrounding communities.
 Because when it comes to taking care of yourself, now and into the future, knowledge is power!